 There were three other unlock companies I tested.
 They’re three I’ve tested before and their results were in line with the other tests I’ve run.

 iPhone Express Unlock came through on one unlock (T-Mobile Germany) but failed with AT&T. Well, not technically failed just yet because they’re still promising that the unlock will be complete within 2-3 days (even though we’re 2 weeks past the due date as I write this).

 Sim Unlock failed with one and succeeded with one.
 This was an improvement from the last test I ran, but it’s still not good enough to put them on any list of recommendations.

 And lastly, Unlock Me Now wasn’t able to unlock either iPhone and still hasn’t refunded either payment.

 If you’re locked to an inadequate provider or just want a change, the only way to move forward is with an IMEI unlock.
-Of the 20 unlock companies I reviewed and 5 I tested, the best iPhone unlock provider is Doctor Unlock.
+Of the 20 unlock companies I reviewed and 5 I tested, the best iPhone unlock provider is IMEI Doctor.
 They’re fast, cheap, have great customer service, and most importantly, will actually unlock your iPhone!

 Unlock your iPhone here: IMEI Doctor